Christina Olague: Personal life

+Olague is openly bisexual.
+In 2014, the house in San Francisco where Olague lived caught fire and burned down, killing one of her roommates.

 Political career

 Olague was active in the Mission Anti-Displacement Coalition in the late 1990s fighting for low income residents of the Mission.
 She then worked with Senior Action Network.
 She worked to defeat Proposition 98 the statewide measure that would have banned rent control.

 Prior to her appointment to the Board of Supervisors, she served as the president of the San Francisco Planning Commission.
 As planning commissioner, she worked to pass laws that would stop owner move in evictions of seniors, the disabled or the terminally ill.
 She lost her seat as a supervisor of a progressive district to London Breed.
 Her loss was due primarily to her controversial vote to allow Sheriff Ross Mirkarimi to remain in office despite his pleading guilty to a domestic violence charge.

 She also served on the board of LYRIC, the Lavender Youth Recreation and Information Center for LGBT youth in the Castro, and was a member of the Harvey Milk LGBT Democratic Club, and the Transit Riders Union.
 Olague switched from the Green Party to the Democratic Party with the election of Barack Obama.